Darkwebnew/LU-Decomposition/README.md

 print(L)
 print(U)
 ```

+## AIM:
+To write a program to find the LU Decomposition of a matrix.

+## Equipments Required:
+1. Hardware – PCs
+2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

+## Algorithm
+1. Import numpy library using import statement.
+2. From scipy package import lu_factor() and lu_solve().
+3. Get two inputs from user and pass it as matrix array.
+4. Find lu and pivot value of first matrix using lu_factor().
+5. Find solution of the matrix by using lu_solve() by passing lu, pivot values as first argument and second matrix as second argument.
+6. Print the solution.

+## Program:
 (ii) To find the LU Decomposition of a matrix
 ```
 '''Program to solve a matrix using LU decomposition.